bloodbee/pump-fun-sniper-bot/README.md

 ### Take-profit

 The bot will sell 50% of tokens at +25% price raise.
-Then will sell 25% of tokens remaining at +50% price raises.
+Then will sell 25% of tokens remaining at +50% price raise.
 Therefore, you will have gains and some tokens remaining.
 It guarantees to have a profit when a token keep going to the moon.